What Constitutes an Onboarding Process? Defining the Stages!

 1. Pre-Boarding: Setting the Stage for Success

-Even before a new employee sets foot in their workplace, a designed pre-boarding phase can lay the groundwork for an onboarding journey.
+Even before a new employee sets foot in their workplace, a designed pre-boarding phase can lay the groundwork for an onboarding vistas.
 This phase focuses on sharing information and mentally and logistically preparing hires before their first day at work.

 Organizations should provide documents like employment contracts, employee handbooks, and benefit details during the boarding period to define onboarding process.
 This allows new hires to familiarize themselves with these materials at their own pace and address any queries or concerns.